Androz2091/discord-player/README.md

 ```

 You can pass a third parameter when instantiating the class Player: the **options** object:
-**options.leaveOnEnd**: whether the bot should leave the voice channel when there is no more song in the queue.
+**options.leaveOnEnd**: whether the bot should leave the voice channel when there is no more track in the queue.
 **options.leaveOnStop**: whether the bot should leave the voice channel when the `stop()` function is used.
 **options.leaveOnEmpty**: whether the bot should leave the voice channel if there is no more member in it.